 - RACE PACE: Participants will bring all of the technical elements of backstroke together in a fast and powerful stroke.
 Practicing backstroke at full speed while maintaining good body position and stroke technique will make it second nature when it comes time to race.

-Swimmers and parents are invited to ask Ryan questions during a Q&A session.
+Swimmers and parents are invited to ask Ryan and Amini questions during a Q&A session.
 Gain insight into his training regimen, diet and nutrition, and recovery tactics.

 WATCH THE CLINICIAN

-Observe Ryan swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.
+Observe Ryan and Amini swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST

 Swimmers will get to practice what they've learned by taking their stroke to top speed with one of the best swimmers in the world!
 They'll work on holding onto their form while challenging themselves.